Classroom Climate Questionnaire (CCQ)

 - One for use with secondary school students (Years 8-12).

-All three versions of the CCQ have the same two parts: (1) scales that examine students’ perceptions of the learning environment, and (2) scales that examine students’ perceptions of their motivation and engagement in learning.
+All four versions of the CCQ have the same two parts: (1) scales that examine students’ perceptions of the learning environment, and (2) scales that examine students’ perceptions of their motivation and engagement in learning.
 The table below describes the individual scales and shows which scales make up each version of the CCQ.